 Once a week use a hot oil treatment for your hair and scalp.
-Mix a few tablespoons of a carrier oil and a few drops of rosemary essential oil (about 3-4 drops of rosemary oil to one tablespoon of carrier oil) in a small glass jar that can be sealed.
+Mix a few tablespoons of a carrier oil (such as coconut oil) and a few drops of rosemary essential oil (about 3-4 drops of rosemary oil to one tablespoon of carrier oil) in a small glass jar that can be sealed.
 Place the jar in a bowl of hot water until the oil is warm.

 Gradually massage the entire amount using your fingertips into your dry scalp for several minutes.
 Make sure to apply a little blend down the length of your hair until the ends.
 Wrap your hair with plastic wrap or plastic shower cap, and then cover it with a very warm damp towel.

 Replace with another warm towel once the first one has cooled.
 Leave the blend for at least 30-45.
 You can stay with it overnight, and if you do this, remove the plastic wrap and sleep with a dry towel on your pillow to absorb the oil.
 Then rinse and lightly shampoo your hair with a chemical free shampoo.
 Follow with conditioner if you want.